Everyone

 Self-employed

-If you’re self-employed to get parental leave payments, you must:
+If you’re to get parental leave payments, you must:

 • be becoming the primary carer of a child under 6 years (through giving birth or otherwise permanently becoming primarily responsible for their care, development and upbringing for example through adoption or home for life), and